-A small unincorporated community in central Medina County, Texas, this tiny burg is rich in history.
+A small unincorporated community in central Medina County, Texas, tiny D’Hanis is rich in history.
 The original townsite, about 1 ½ miles east of today’s community, was founded by Henri Castro in 1847.
 From France, Castro immigrated to the United States in 1827 and became a naturalized citizen.
 In 1842, he became an empresario of the Republic of Texas, when he received contracts for two grants of land on which he was to establish 600 families.

-Between 1843 and 1847 he succeeded in chartering 27 ships, in which he brought to Texas from France, 485 families and 457 single men.
-His task was made difficult due to the Mexican-American War, but, in the end he was successful.
+Between 1843 and 1847 he succeeded in chartering 27 ships, which he brought to Texas from France, 485 families and 457 single men.
+His task was made difficult due to the Mexican-American War, but, in the end, he was successful.
 He settled his first shipload of families at Castroville in September 1844; in 1845 he established the village of Quihi; in 1846, the town of Vandenburg; and the last village, D’Hanis, was founded in 1847.

 In the spring of 1847, 29 families from the Alsace region of France settled along the San Antonio Road-Rio Grande Road.
 The village was named for William D’Hanis, a manager of Castro’s colonization company.
 Each colonist was given a town lot and 20-acre farms were surveyed and deeded to the first colonists.
 With building materials in short supply, the first homes were rough shelters of mesquite pickets and thatch, but, these would later be replaced by European-style rock homes.